-You can open session recordings in the Session Recording Player in three ways:
+You can open session recordings in the Session Recording player in three ways:

-- Perform a search using the Session Recording Player.
+- Perform a search using the Session Recording player.
 Recorded sessions that meet the search criteria appear in the search results area. - Access recorded session files directly from your local disk drive or a shared drive. - Access recorded session files from a Favorites folder.

-When you open a file that was recorded without a digital signature, a warning message appears saying that the origin and integrity of the file were not verified.
+When you open a file that was recorded without a digital signature, a warning message appears.
+It says that the origin and integrity of the file were not verified.
 If you are confident of the integrity of the file, click Yes in the warning window to open the file.

-A check on the Citrix WorkspaceTM app version is conducted before the Session Recording Player plays back a recording file.
-If the Player does not support the version of the Citrix Workspace app that has the file recorded, an error is returned.
-To eliminate the error, select Skip Citrix Workspace app version check before playback in Session Recording Server Properties.
+The Session Recording player checks the Citrix WorkspaceTM app version before playing back a recorded session.
+If the player doesn't support the Citrix Workspace app version, an error is returned.
+To eliminate the error, select Skip Citrix Workspace app version check in Session Recording Server Properties.

-The Administrator Logging feature of Session Recording allows you to log the downloads of recordings in the Session Recording Player.
+The Administrator Logging feature of Session Recording allows you to log the downloads of recordings in the Session Recording player.
 For more information, see [Administrator Logging](#).